WISDOM FOR LIVING DAILY DEVOTIONAL

 God is watching how you’re treating others.
 He is the Judge.
-He will judge between one sheep and another (Ezekiel 34:17, 22).
-He will judge between the fat and the lean sheep (verse 20).
-And He will judge between rams and goats (verse 17).
+He will judge between one sheep and another and between rams and goats (Ezekiel 34:17, 22).
+He will judge between the fat sheep and the lean sheep (verse 20).
 That’s talking about human beings, not animals.
 As you want others to do to you, do likewise to them (Matthew 7:12; Luke 6:31).

 PRAYER POINTS: Holy Spirit, help me to treat everyone with love.
 Let me not mistreat, maltreat, exploit, or abuse anyone.
 Help me to build up people and not tear them down and to encourage people and not discourage them.
 Father, save me from wrong attitudes that can make me mistreat and send away those You have sent to bless me in life.

 (For over 800 in-depth and powerful messages by T.O.
 Banso, visit www.cedarministry.org).

 T. O. Banso is the President, Cedar Ministry International, Abuja, Nigeria.